sosuisen/git-documentdb/docs-api/git-documentdb.gitdocumentdb.update_1.md

 ## Remarks

-- Throws DocumentNotFoundError if the data does not exist.
+- Throws DocumentNotFoundError if a specified data does not exist.
 It might be better to use put() instead of update().

 - The saved file path is `${GitDocumentDB#workingDir}/${_id}.json` on the file system.